Tangram-Soft/dpanda/README.md

 # dPanda
 dPanda, pronounced as "The Panda", is a dashboard application that contains a set of complementary services for DataPower administrators and developers.

-dPanda stands for DataPower Administration and Development Applications.
+dPanda stands for "DataPower Administration and Development Applications".

 ## Getting Started